Becoming an Educational Consultant

 Contracting Through a Consulting Company

 Working for a consultancy company can be fantastic.
 In New York City, there are several private companies who hire consultants and then school systems negotiate contracts with the companies.
-The organization I work for now is contracted with the NYCDOE as well as several regional religious boards of education, and I get the majority of my work through them.
+The organization I work for now is contracted with the NYCDOE as well as several regional religious boards of education, and I get the majority of my instructional coaching work through them.
 Sure, the company takes a cut from my earnings, but their outstanding reputation also means they get a lot of contracted work and command top dollar for it.
-They also set up the payments, negotiate the number of days and hours worked, hold meetings with the DOE, and handle other stuff that can really be a drag if you have to handle it yourself.
+They also handle the purchase orders, process payments, negotiate the number of days and hours worked, hold meetings with the DOE, and handle paperwork that could really be a time sucker if you have to handle it yourself.

 Keeping Up With Job Listings